Vicki Wickham

-Vicki Heather Wickham (born 1939) is an English talent manager, entertainment producer, and songwriter.
+Vicki Heather Wickham (23 March 1939 – 31 July 2026) was an English talent manager, entertainment producer and songwriter.
+She was the producer of Ready Steady Go! and later the manager of Labelle.
+She co-wrote the song "You Don't Have to Say You Love Me".

+Early life

+Wickham was born on 23 March 1939 in the rural community of Newbury about 60 miles west of London, and was raised on a farm nearby in Inkpen.
+Her father was a farmer and her mother had been a nurse.
+She attended a boarding school in Berkshire.
+She then left for London, where over the next few years she had various jobs as an assistant children's book illustrator, a movie-theatre usher, a coffee-shop worker and an office cleaner.
+She then landed a job as assistant to the BBC radio producer Charles Chilton.
+In 1962 she was introduced to television producer Elkan Allan, who was creating a pilot episode of the programme Ready Steady Go!
+Allan hired Wickham as a secretary with the promise that if the show went forward she would be given a creative role.

 Career

-Wickham was an assistant producer of the 1960s British television show Ready Steady Go!, and was fashion consultant for the short-lived The Mod's Monthly magazine, first issued in March 1964 by Albert Hand Publications, and edited by Mark Burns.
-However, she is probably best known as the manager of Dusty Springfield and Labelle.
+Wickham became a producer and writer of Ready Steady Go!, and contributed to the short-lived Mod's Monthly magazine, first issued in March 1964 by Albert Hand Publications, and edited by Mark Burns.

+In 1970 she moved to New York, where she helped establish and run the American office of Track Records.
+She became the manager of Patti LaBelle and the Blue Belles, who at Wickham's urging rebranded their trio in 1971 as Labelle.
+After Labelle broke up in 1976, Wickham managed the solo career of former trio member Nona Hendryx.
+She also managed the Canadian new wave band Rough Trade, and helped engineer a comeback for singer Dusty Springfield, who had spent years in and out of drug rehab.

-Wickham co-wrote (with Simon Napier-Bell) the English lyrics to Springfield's only British No. 1 hit, "You Don't Have to Say You Love Me", adapted from the Italian song "Io che non vivo senza te".
+She co-wrote (with Simon Napier-Bell) the English lyrics to Springfield's only British No. 1 hit, "You Don't Have to Say You Love Me", adapted from the Italian song "Io che non vivo senza te".
 With Penny Valentine, she co-wrote Dancing with Demons: The Authorised Biography of Dusty Springfield.

+Personal life and death

-Wickham is gay, but has said that her sexuality was never a problem, stating that she "wasn't out in the 60s.
+Wickham was gay, but said that her sexuality was never a problem, stating that she "wasn't out in the 60s.
 I didn't know what I was, really.
-Everyone knew I was gay, but we were so unpolitically conscious".
-In 2012 she told BBC radio listeners: "I found somebody in 1970 and have been with her ever since.
+Everyone knew I was gay, but we were so unpolitically conscious."
+In 2012 she told BBC Radio listeners: "I found somebody in 1970 and have been with her ever since.
 I wouldn't swap it for the world."

-Her long-term partner is the musician Nona Hendryx.
+Her partner of almost 60 years was the musician Nona Hendryx.
+They married in 2011.

+Wickham died from Lewy body disease in the Bronx, New York City, on 31 July 2026, aged 87.